lelou6666/nimbus-docs/phantom/webapp.rst

 ------------------------------------

-If you would like to create a sensor autoscaling domain, ensure that you have tcollector installed and configured on your VM image.
+If you would like to create a sensor autoscaling domain, ensure that you have tcollector installed and configured on your VM image, or that you have used the *Phantomize* contextualization.
 You can also use the hello-phantom.gz public image on FutureGrid, as described on the :doc:`sensors` page.

 Then: